 What follows is a meditation script that will give you strength when you need it.
 Along with the instructions, I have provided scientific analysis to show why this meditation for hard times works.

-Use This Meditation For Hard Times In Life [follow the script slowly]
+Meditation For Hard Times In Life

 Take your time with each of these steps.
-If you are an advanced meditator you might be able to progress through this meditation script quite quickly.
+If you are an advanced meditator, you might be able to progress through this meditation script quite quickly.
 If you are relatively new to meditation it will take longer, but it is worth it.
 So, take your time with each step.
 The total meditation should last at least thirty minutes.

 1: Sit or lie down with good posture

 [Instructions]: Before we start meditating, we need to sit or lie down with good posture.
 To sit, get a meditation chair or other comfortable chair.
-Plant your feet on the ground at shoulder-width apart.
+Plant your feet on the ground shoulder-width apart.
 Check your spinal alignment.
 You should be sitting comfortably with good posture.
 Tuck your chin down slightly to lightly extend your neck.
 Roll your shoulders back.
 Relax.

 To lie down, lie comfortably on the ground on your back.
 Place your feet shoulder-width apart.
-Rotate your ankles out 45 degrees do your toes point slightly away from your body.
+Rotate your ankles out 45 degrees so your toes point slightly away from your body.
 Place your hands palm-up by your side.
 Check your spinal alignment.
 Rotate your neck lightly from side to side.
 Relax.
 (Note: This is Shavasana Pose from yoga).

 When you go through challenging times in life you might notice you have bad posture; you might be scrunched up.
 That’s not going to help you to relax or focus.
 You want good posture because it helps you relax and focus your mind, as well as helping chi (the life force from Daoism and traditional Chinese healing) to flow around your body, which increases feelings of wellbeing.